Project-Counter/cop5/source/appendices/a-glossary-of-terms.rst

        A COUNTER Section_Type for Title Reports.
      -

-   * - Article header
-     - See Metadata.
-     -

    * - Article processing charges
      - An article processing charge (APC), also known as a publication fee, is a fee which is sometimes charged to authors to make a work available Open Access in either an Open Access journal or hybrid journal. ...They are the most common funding method for professionally published Open Access articles. [`Wikipedia <https://en.wikipedia.org/wiki/Article_processing_charge>`__]
      -